Compensation architecture for the EC15 min.

 - Retention: desire to retain the person to the company and to its overall long-term value creation by offering restricted shares and performance share units subject to a three-year vesting period.

-Based on the above criteria, the CEO formulates a proposal for long-term incentive awards of the individual EC members and other members of Senior Management, which is subject to approval by the Compensation Committee.
-For the CEO, the Compensation Committee Chair formulates a proposal that is subject to the approval of the Compensation Committee.
+Based on the above criteria, the CEO formulates a proposal for long-term incentive awards of the individual EC members and other members of Senior Management, which is subject to approval by the Nomination and Compensation Committee (NCC).
+For the CEO, the NCC Chair formulates a proposal that is subject to the approval of the NCC.
 Pursuant to the Articles of Incorporation, the fair value of the long-term incentive at grant may not exceed 150% of the individual annual base salary for the EC members (cap).

-The long-term incentive award is split into two components: one half is granted in form of restricted shares of dormakaba subject to a three-year blocking period.
+The long-term incentive award is split into two components: one third is granted in form of restricted shares of dormakaba subject to a three-year blocking period.
 This component of the award is designed to provide participants an ownership interest in the long-term value creation of the company by making them shareholders.
-The second half of the award is granted in form of performance share units of dormakaba subject to a three-year performance-based vesting period.
-This component of the award is designed to reward participants for the future performance of the earnings per share (EPS) and the relative Total Shareholder Return (TSR) of the company over the three-year performance period.
+The other two-thirds of the award is granted in form of performance share units of dormakaba subject to a three-year performance-based vesting period.
+This component of the award is designed to reward participants for the future performance of the earnings per share (EPS) and the relative TSR of the company over the three-year performance period.
 Both performance conditions are equally weighted at 50%.
 The vesting level may range from 0% to a maximum of 200% of the original number of units granted (maximum two shares for each performance share unit originally granted).

-The EPS growth target is fully aligned with dormakaba’s communicated strategy of organic sales growth, which is to outperform weighted GDP growth by 2% points.
+The EPS growth target is fully aligned with dormakaba’s organic sales growth ambition to outperform weighted GDP growth by 2% points.
 The vesting formula for both performance indicators is illustrated below, there is no vesting below the threshold levels of performance:

 The vesting formula has been designed in line with market practice for Swiss publicly traded companies to combine pay for performance compensation principles and reach alignment with the long-term shareholder interest.
 It has both challenging targets and no excessive leverage.
 To reach the target, the company needs to outperform half of the peers in respect of relative TSR and needs to outperform GDP growth by 2% points on the EPS condition.
 While there is no payout below the threshold levels of performance, a partial payout is still possible for a performance between the threshold and the target.
 On the other side, an extraordinary performance is required to reach the cap of 200%.

 Restricted shares and performance share units are usually awarded annually in September.
-In case of voluntary termination by the participant or termination for cause by the company, restricted shares remain blocked and the performance share units are forfeited without any compensation.
-In case of termination without cause or retirement, restricted shares remain blocked and the performance share units are subject to a pro rata vesting at the regular vesting date.
-In case of disability, death or change of control, the blocking period of the shares is lifted and performance share units are subject to an accelerated pro rata vesting based on a performance assessment by the BoD (see also Corporate Governance Report 'Changes of control and defense measures').
+In case of voluntary termination by the participant restricted shares remain blocked and the performance share units are forfeited without any compensation.
+If a participant is terminated for cause, restricted shares that are blocked at the time of termination must be returned to the company and the performance share units are forfeited without any compensation.
+In case of termination without cause or retirement, restricted shares remain blocked, and the performance share units are subject to a pro rata vesting at the regular vesting date.
+In case of disability, death or change of control, the blocking period of the shares is lifted, and performance share units are subject to an accelerated pro rata vesting based on a performance assessment by the BoD (see also Corporate Governance Report 'Changes of control and defense measures').
 The conditions for the award of shares and performance share units are governed by the stock award plans of dormakaba.

 The long-term incentive awards are subject to clawback and malus provisions since 2019.
 In certain circumstances, such as in the case of financial restatement due to material non-compliance with financial reporting requirements or of fraudulent behavior or substantial willful misconduct, the BoD may decide to suspend the vesting or forfeit any granted long-term incentive award (malus provision) or to require the reimbursement of vested shares delivered under the long-term incentive (clawback provision).

-The mix between restricted shares and performance share units under long-term incentive will continue to be shifted and the transition to a fully performance based long-term incentive will be completed in the financial year 2021/22 as follows:
+The mix between restricted shares and performance share units under long-term incentive will continue to be shifted and the transition to a fully performance based long-term incentive will be completed in the financial year 2021/22.
+The grant in September 2021 will consist of 100% performance share units and the allocation of restricted shares will be discontinued.

 4. Employment contracts